 All COVID-19 test results received in last 24 hours are negative

-Chief Public Health Officer, Dr. Heather Morrison, has confirmed that there are no new positive cases of COVID-19 in Prince Edward Island and all test results received in the last 24 hours have come back negative.
+Prince Edward Island’s Chief Public Health Officer, Dr. Heather Morrison, today confirmed that there are no new positive cases of COVID-19 in the province and all test results received in the last 24 hours have come back negative.

-All Islanders should get tested if they experience any symptoms of COVID-19, and self-isolate until the results come back.
+Dr. Morrison is reminding all Islanders to get tested if they experience any symptoms of COVID-19, and self-isolate until the results come back.
 Islanders are also encouraged to download the free national COVID Alert app, which will to let them know if they have been exposed to someone who has tested positive for COVID-19.